The state-managed debris removal program has two phases: removal of household hazardous waste and removal of other fire-related debris.

 California Department of Toxic Substances Control or other dedicated agency

-- Clear properties of household hazardous waste, including propane tanks, compressed gas cylinders, and solvents.
+- Clear properties of household hazardous waste, including propane tanks, electronic waste, compressed gas cylinders, and solvents.

 - Assess properties for asbestos and remove easily identifiable asbestos material.